wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/7-exercise-activity-feed.md

 }
 ```

-> [!CAUTION]
-> At the time of writing, the activity feed support in Microsoft Graph is only available in Microsoft Graph's beta endpoint.
-This means the syntax and format may change in the future.
->
-> This exercise will be updated in the future when support for the activity feed is prompted to the Microsoft Graph v1 endpoint.

 Next, replace the `// TODO` commend with the following code.
 This code creates the request that's submitted to Microsoft Graph.

 ```typescript